 Under the “Inventory” tab, you can set up how many products you’re selling.
 These are digital products, so, technically, you do not need to set a limit or have inventory.
 It is totally up to you whether or not you want to set a limit to how many of these products you’ll sell.

 Also, since they’re all digital, downloadable products, there is no reason to allow backorders.

 I also make sure to check “Sold individually”.
 Nobody needs multiple copies of the same digital product by mistake.
 It may cause confusion if someone accidentally chose more than one product; then you’ll need to deal with refunds and you don’t want to waste time with that.

 You’ll also see places for adding product images.
 One of them is the main product image that shows on the shop page.
 The gallery is where you add additional images.
-Potential buyers will be able to see them in the single product page.
+Potential buyers will be able to see them on the single product page.
 These additional photos are meant to give the potential buyers a better understanding of what they can expect from the product.

 There are more options inside a product page, but they’re not necessary to start selling a product.
-If you want to learn more in-depth about some of these features, please refer to the WooCommerce setup tutorial for digital products.
+If you want to learn more about some of these features, please refer to the WooCommerce setup tutorial for digital products.